 Accurately analyze the oxygen transmission rate (OTR) of your packaging

 Oxygen transmission rate (OTR) is a key parameter for assessing the gas permeability of packaging materials.
-This analysis is essential to ensure optimal preservation of products sensitive to oxidation, such as food, beverages, pharmaceuticals and cosmetics.
+This analysis is essential to ensure the optimal preservation of oxidation-sensitive products, such as food, beverages, pharmaceuticals, and cosmetics.

-Thanks to accurate OTR measurement, manufacturers can optimize their choice of packaging materials in order to extend the shelf life of products and guarantee their quality until consumption.
+Thanks to an accurate measurement of OTR, manufacturers can optimize the choice of their packaging materials in order to extend the life of products and guarantee their quality until they are consumed.

-What analyses should be performed with the oxygen transmission rate (OTR)?
+What analyses can be performed using the oxygen transmission rate (OTR)?

-OTR analysis is used to determine the amount of oxygen passing through a packaging material over a given period of time.
+OTR analysis determines the amount of oxygen passing through a packaging material over a given period.
 Several types of tests can be performed:

-- Measurement of oxygen transmission rate at different temperatures and humidities to simulate real storage conditions.
+- Measuring the oxygen transmission rate at different temperatures and humidity levels to simulate real storage conditions.

 - Evaluation of barrier performance after aging in order to analyze the degradation of the material over time.

-- Quality control of production batches to ensure packaging conformity before marketing.
+- Quality control of production batches to ensure the conformity of packaging before marketing.

-These analyses are essential to ensure product preservation, avoid oxidation and meet the regulatory requirements of the food, pharmaceutical and cosmetic industries.
+These analyses are essential to ensure product preservation, prevent oxidation and meet the regulatory requirements of the food, pharmaceutical and cosmetic industries.

 How Oxygen Transmission Rate (OTR) Analysis Works

-OTR measurement relies on specific techniques to accurately quantify a material's permeability to oxygen.
+The measurement of oxygen permeability (OTR) relies on specific techniques to accurately quantify a material's permeability to oxygen.
 The most common methods include:

 - Pressure sensor method :